 The flow rates should be introduced to the system at a higher rate than slow rinsing to remove excess regenerant from the system.
 The resin beds are in the activated form and will be ready to start the regular service run.

-Mixed bed (MB) resin combines SAC and SBA in a 2:3 ratio.
+Mixed bed (MB) resin combines SAC and SBA in a certain ratio( normally 2:3 ).
 The resistivity or electrical conductivity is the only way to measure the mixed bed water because it is deficient in dissolved ions.
 The main point of success of the MB unit is continually working to neutralize the pH values.
 MB resins can deliver high-quality water with higher capacities to the given quantity of MB resins than the two-bed resin DI system.

 Regeneration is sensitive and complicated compared to duel bed resin regeneration.
 The steps in mixed bed resin regeneration are;